mscastillo/FSE/README.md

 The script computes PCA using the singular value decomposition method by using function `pca` from MATLAB's statistichal toolbox.
 Next are listed the figures and output files:

-1. **2D-PCA**.
-A scatter-plot overlapping the classification resulting from the Quadratic Discriminant Analysis (QDA).
+1. A scatter-plot with the two first components and the classification resulting from a Quadratic Discriminant Analysis (QDA).
-2. ** 3D-PCA**.
-A scatter-plot with the three first components.
+2. A scatter-plot with the three first components.
 Before plotting them, the components are rotate using the *varimax* transformation to find the optimum orientation.
 3. A report showing the information content of each componenent (and up to which the 95% of the variance is explained).
 Data are denoised by substracting the information of the components over the level.
 4. A *CSV* filewill be saved in the same folder of the input data, with the same name and prefix *__PCA*, incluiding the PCA coordinates.

 At the end of the script, the program ask if you want to identify a subset of data points in the 2D plot.
-If you click yes, a new windowwill be opened.
-Yo can click on each single point one by one and drag over the region you are interested in.
-Once your selection is done, press <kbd>Enter</kbd> to finish and an additional text file with the names of the data-points will be output.
-It will be savedwith the name of the input file, in the same folder and the prefix *__superclass*.
+We refer to this kind subset as *superclass*.
+If you click yes, a new window is be opened with the PCA scatter-plot.
+Then, you can click on each single point one by one or drag over the region you are interested in.
+Once your selection is done, press <kbd>Enter</kbd> to finish and an additional text file with the names of the selected data-points will be output.
+It will be saved with the name of the input file, in the same folder and the prefix *__superclass*.

+### Further analysis

+Consider the use of [`gmm_clustering`](https://github.com/mscastillo/Analyses/tree/master/gmm_culstering) to cluster the results.

 # `tSNE_analysis` [:octocat:](https://github.com/mscastillo/Analyses/tree/master/tSNE_analysis)